 Breach replay attack (also known as credential stuffing).
 It’s a bad practice, but many people use the same password for multiple accounts.
 If one of those passwords is leaked in an unrelated data breach, any other account with the same username (often an email address) and password is at risk.

 Phishing.
 Old-fashioned credential phishing remains an effective way to get a victim’s password.
 Without controls such as multifactor authentication (MFA), lost credentials can lead to compromised accounts.

 Malware attacks.
 Keyloggers, stealers and other forms of malware can expose user credentials, giving attackers control of victims’ accounts.

 Attackers can also download cracked passwords from darknet markets to attempt ATO on the same user accounts on their target site.

 After the attacker has a long list of credentials, several ATO applications are available for download.
 A few notable tools include SentryMBA, SNIPR, STORM and MailRanger.
 The following image is one of the main windows in SentryMBA:

-In some scenarios, an attacker will not use the initial ATO attack on the main target site.
-As users often use the same credentials across several sites, an attacker might use a site with weaker cybersecurity defences and fraud detection to validate credentials.
+In some account takeover fraud scenarios, an attacker will not use the initial ATO attack on the main target site.
+As users often use the same credentials across several sites, an attacker might use a site with weaker cybersecurity defenses and fraud detection to validate credentials.